-Allie Cat Allies is a group who champion low cost spay and neuter as well as provide Trap-Neuter-Return (TNR) and Shelter-Neuter-Return (SNR) programmes for stray and feral cat populations.
+Allie Cat Allies is a group that champions low-cost spay and neuter as well as provide Trap-Neuter-Return (TNR) and Shelter-Neuter-Return (SNR) programmes for stray and feral cat populations.

 Did you know?

-Some feral cats have the tip of their ear missing, this is the universally accepted way to show that the cat has been desexed (spayed or neutered).
+Some feral cats have the tip or notch missing from the ear, which is the universally accepted way to show that the cat has been desexed (spayed or neutered).
 The procedure to remove the tip of the ear is carried out when the cat is under anesthesia during desexing.

 Ear tipping enables caretakers, trappers and animal control personnel to immediately identify a cat as spayed or neutered which avoids unnecessary trapping and surgery.